apache/streampipes-website/docs/06_extend-tutorial-data-sinks.md

 ## Pipeline element invocation

 Once users start a pipeline that uses our geofencing component, the _onInvocation_ method in our class is called.
-The class `SinkParams` includes a graph that contains information on the configuration parameters a users has selected in the pipeline editor and information on the acutal streams that are connected to the pipeline element.
+The interface `IDataSinkParameters` includes methods to extract the configuration parameters a user has selected in the pipeline editor and information on the actual streams that are connected to the pipeline element.

 ## Adding an implementation